iwanfux/simplenews/README.txt

 - Configure Simplenews on the Simplenews admin pages:
     Administer > Content Management > Newsletters > Settings.

-- Configure the Simplenews block on
+- Configure the Simplenews block on the block configuration page.
+On the Block admin page (Administer > Site building > Blocks) click the Configure link of the appropriate simplenews block.

-    Administer > Content management > Newsletters > Settings > your newsletter > Block options.
+- Permission "subscribe to newsletters" is required to view the subscription form in the simplenews block or to view the link to the subscription form.
-  Block content is controlled by these settings and the above described access permission.
+  Links in the simplenews block (to previous issues, previous issues and RSS-feed) are only displayed to users who have "view links in block" privileges.

 ------------
 Collaboration with other modules